As the biologics market expands, developers need support from expert contractors.

 In fact, proactive management can contribute strongly to risk mitigation.
 Biopharma development is rated as one of the most risk-intensive sectors in the entire pharmaceutical industry.
 Potential risks emerge not only from the development of the drugs themselves, but also from the high costs and long timelines involved in optimizing and manufacturing them.
 Shutdowns and bans from regulatory bodies also present widespread risks to market success.
 Knowledgeable CMOs plan for these risks from the outset, working with developers to implement robust strategies for risk management.

-Contract manufacturers offer reductions in cost, and heightened return on investment.
+Contract manufacturers offer heightened returns on biologics process investments.

 Aside from the economies of scale offered by large production facilities with full ranges of equipment, CMOs also bring considerable expertise in resource management and economic efficiency.
 Because they handle an ongoing influx of supplies and and output of manufactured biopharmaceuticals, they know how to allocate resources in the most efficient ways possible, and how to utilize the most cost-effective production techniques without compromising quality.

 These concerns are especially critical in biologic manufacturing, where the creation of small molecules requires significantly more labor, technical prowess and costly materials than the manufacture of many other types of active pharmaceutical ingredients (APIs).
 In order to keep the cost of goods (COGS) within a reasonable range, production systems and processes much be chosen carefully to manufacture each molecule cost-effectively, at scale.